SplatSDF: Boosting SDF-NeRF via Architecture-Level Fusion with Gaussian Splats: RELATED WORK

+To train SDF representations, the prevailing approach is to supervise them geometrically using point clouds rather than images.
+DeepSDF~\cite{deepsdf}, widely considered as the original work on neural SDF, is trained from pure point clouds.

+NeuralPull \cite{neurallpull} proposes a ``pulling-loss'' to pull randomly sampled query points to the nearest point from the point cloud along the direction of SDF gradient. iSDF \cite{isdf} scales geometric supervision to real-time mapping by keyframe selection.

+We take inspiration from these methods and use 3DGS as a geometric cue, which is more accurate than raw pointclouds.
+However, unlike the approaches, our end-result of SDF-NeRF also provides photometric accuracy.

-\textbf{Rendering-based Neural Implicit SDF.} Whereas NeRF uses volumetric rendering to train an MLP that stores the color and opacity of a scene \cite{nerf}, an SDF-NeRF trains an MLP that stores the SDF of a scene \cite{neus}.
+To achieve photometric accuracy, volumetric rendering is required.
+Whereas NeRF \cite{nerf, glossgau, dwtnerf} uses volumetric rendering to train MLPs that store the color and opacity of a scene, an SDF-NeRF replaces the opacity MLP with an MLP for the SDF of a scene \cite{neus}.
 For supervision with images, volumetric rendering is achieved by converting the SDF to opacity using a density function, such as the logistic distribution~\cite{neus} or the Laplace distribution~\cite{volsdf}.

-An important direction in this domain is to improve the training speed and the reconstruction quality.
-NeuS2~\cite{neus2} achieves a significant training speedup by deriving an approximation of the 2nd-order derivative of the SDF in the back-propagation for a specific SDF-MLP designed with ReLU activation and hash encoding.
-SuperNormal \cite{supernormal} speeds up the back-propagation for the SDF gradient with a patch-ray strategy using normal and silhouette maps.
-Neuralangelo \cite{neuralangelo} proposes a numerical SDF gradient for hash-grid encoding and improves geometric accuracy.
-Additional geometric clues can be used for further improvements, such as off-line depth estimation~\cite{MonoSDF}, semantic segmentation~\cite{manhattansdf}, and plane estimation~\cite{neuris}.
-Our approach leverages the 3DGS representation of a scene as an input to the SDF-NeRF during the training stage to achieve faster and more accurate results.